CasterlyRoc/ogre/README.md

 Our code can also be run using the shell script file: test.sh

-The weights file must be structured: source,dest,weight The nodes-to-adresses should be structed: hostname	address (where the whitespace is a tab)
+The weights file must be structured: source,dest,weight ex.
+10.0.0.20,10.0.0.21,4 The nodes-to-adresses should be structed: hostname	address (where the whitespace is a tab) ex. n1	10.0.0.20

 What Our Code Does: